-In addition to the two PADs described above, searchable museum collection records reviewed from the California Academy of Sciences (CAS) (2009) and the Museum of Vertebrate Zoology (MVZ) (2009), sight records provided by TNF, and range maps and descriptions (California Herps 2009) indicate that a total of nine species of amphibians may occur in or near the North and Middle Yuba rivers upstream of the Project (Table 7.3.4-7).
+In addition to the two PADs described above, searchable museum collection records reviewed from the California Academy of Sciences (CAS) (2009) and the Museum of Vertebrate Zoology (MVZ) (2009), sight records provided by TNF, and range maps and descriptions (California Herps 2009) indicate that a total of ten species of amphibians (the same species listed in Table 7.3.4-5) may occur in or near the North and Middle Yuba rivers upstream of the Project.
 This total includes two completely terrestrial species: California slender salamander, which has rarely been documented in the Project Vicinity; and ensatina, for which there are numerous records.
 TNF data include sight records for rough-skinned newt (Taricha granulosa) on Grizzly Creek (Middle Yuba Watershed) and at the confluence of Brandy and Horse Valley creeks (North Yuba Watershed).
 However, these are likely misidentifications as there are museum records for Sierra newt from the same locations and no other sources suggest that the distribution of rough-skinned newt extends south of central Butte County.

-Records for FYLF upstream of the Project include the North Yuba River and many of the tributaries, including Cherokee Creek, Goodyears Creek, Downie River, Indian Creek, and Slate Creek.
+Records for foothill yellow-legged frog upstream of the Project include the North Yuba River and many of the tributaries, including Cherokee Creek, Indian Creek, Fiddle Creek, Humbug Creek, Goodyears Creek, Downie River, and Slate Creek.
 There are records for the Middle Yuba River from Our House Diversion Dam to Kanaka Creek, and on the following tributaries: Grizzly Creek, Hornswoggle Creek, Indian Creek, and Oregon Creek.
-In addition, FYLF has been found on Willow Creek and Grizzly Gulch Creek, which flow into New Bullards Bar Reservoir.
+In addition, foothill yellow-legged frog has been found on Willow Creek, Bridger Creek, and Grizzly Gulch Creek, which flow into New Bullards Bar Reservoir.